ede73/diagrammer/README.md

 - js - The diagrammer parser (also transpiled mscgen, graphviz)
   - mscgen / graphviz visualize the graphs in the Web UI in realtime without any backend support, but not required.
 I was hoping to build backendless visualization, all in browser.
 And that's what it does, but had I wanted to go all the way..PlantUML, python3 nwdiag/actdiag..etc. uh.
 - manual_test_diagrams - some diagrammer tests during development, not tied to tests
-- model - Diagrammer parser converts diagrammer language to this AST model comprising of vertex, link, shapes, subgraph (, graphobject, graphroot, tree, support)
+- model - Diagrammer parser converts diagrammer language to this AST model comprising of vertex, edge, shapes, subgraph (, graphobject, graphroot, tree, support)
 - scripts - Some utility scripts for building, testing, exporting
 - setup - setup related
 - tests - All the test files, diagrammer language inputs, reference renderings, transpiled outputs.